keyboard2769/nb-kosui/README.md

 - [x] $ re-arranged ScLabel for glass pane window
 - [x] $ maybe we really need a roller class
 - [x] $ a ESC guarding mechanism!
+- [x] $ new pdf class for local ui and new print method for swing ui

 <hr><!--EOF-->